strike-finance/perpetuals-smart-contracts/README.md

 Once the UTxO is at the positions validator, traders can close their position.

-- UTxO is sent to the orders validator for processing
+- UTxO is sent to the orders validator for ing
 - Position assets in the position UTxO are all sent to the orders validator
 - The datum in the order UTxO is valid
 - The transaction is sent to the owner